• Skip to primary navigation

 • ×

-In my childhood home, the barbecue grill was a meat-only affair.
-There were no vegetable kebabs, grilled asparagus or Portobello mushrooms to be had.
+There were no vegetable kebabs, grilled asparagus, or portobello mushrooms to be had.
 I didn’t even realize that grilling plants was a thing people did.

 It was only once I was in my twenties and started working as a cater waiter that I discovered there was so much more possible on the grill.

-Often at parties and banquets, the chefs would have platters of grilled eggplant, zucchini, and red bell peppers.
+Often at parties and banquets, the chefs would serve platters of grilled eggplant, zucchini, and red bell peppers.
 I was surprised at how much nuance and sweetness the grill gave to simple vegetables.
-And for dessert?
-Grilled bananas.

 Grilled bananas are vaguely like fried plantains.
 The fiery grates caramelize the bananas just a bit around the grill marks.
 Inside, the bananas become hot, melty, and gooey.
-With a simple drizzling of chocolate sauce, it’s a worthy dessert all on its own.

 These grilled banana splits are topped with scoops of non-dairy ice cream and a generous drizzling of chocolate peanut butter sauce.
 Think of it as a chocolate peanut butter cup in liquid form.